mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Gekhuu and Derku have done what they can to stave off guild infiltration but have not proven to be up to the task thus far.
-The three worlds – which have become known as ‘the Triad` – have begun to fight proxy wars on the hapless smaller worlds of the subsector.
+The three worlds – which have become known as 'the Triad` – have begun to fight proxy wars on the hapless smaller worlds of the subsector.
 Most believe that it is only a matter of time before these conflicts spread to the Triad worlds themselves.